elandsma/ThisIsTheGwei/README.md

 {"Error":false,"Message":{"FastGasPrice":62,"AverageGasPrice":62,"UnixTime":1635121756688,"BlockNum":13483369}}
 ```

+##########
 ```
-GET "/average?fromTime=&toTime=""
+GET "/average?fromTime=&toTime="
 ```

-Returns a JSON object showing the average gas price in the time interval between fromTime and toTime, inclusive, in Unix timeestamp format.
+Returns a JSON object showing the average gas price in the time interval between fromTime and toTime, inclusive, in Unix timestamp format.
 The return also shows the number of data points used to calculate this average so the user can make a judgement on how significant the data is.
+The reponse object will display the fromTime and the toTime as the earliest and latest datapoints used to make the calculation, as opposed to returning back the given parameters, in order to more accurately reflect the data.

 Sample return:

 ```